duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

     }
 ```

 Note that while `CInt` and `CSize_t` have no problem interacting with native signed integers, they do not implicitly play well with `size_t` or native unsigned integers.
-We'd be generally wary of using native unsigned integer types due to the implicit conversion/promotion rules between signed and unsigned native integers.
+We'd be generally wary of using native unsigned integer types due to the (unintuitive) implicit conversion/promotion rules between signed and unsigned native integers.
 But if you need to obtain a `size_t` from a `CSize_t`, you can do so explicitly using the `mse::as_a_size_t()` function.
-If you want to construct a `CSize_t` (or `CInt`) from a native unsigned integer type, you'd need to first cast it to a `size_t`, or a signed integer.

-Also see the section on "[compatibility considerations](#compatibility-considerations)".
+Btw, `CInt` is actually just an alias for a specific instantiation of the `TInt<>` template, which can be used to make a safe version of any given integer type.
+(Eg. `typedef mse::TInt<signed char> my_safe_small_int;`)

+### CNDInt, CNDSize_t and CNDBool

+`CInt`, `CSize_t` and `CBool` are intended to be compatible replacements for their native counterparts, and in "disabled" mode they are just aliased to their corresponding native counterparts.
+There are however, some functional differences between these elements and their native counterparts.
+For example, they can be used as base classes where their (scalar) native counterparts cannot.
+So any code that relies on such additional properties might not work properly when the elements are substituted with their native counterparts.

+So for those cases `CNDInt`, `CNDSize_t` and `CNDBool` are just versions that are not aliased to their native counterparts in "disabled" mode.
+In fact, when not in "disabled" mode, `CInt`, `CSize_t` and `CBool` are just aliases for `CNDInt`, `CNDSize_t` and `CNDBool`.

 ### Quarantined types